Farrall/PAWS_Pnematic_Operation/README.md

-This project entails the code needed to operate the Physical Artefact for Well-being Support Pneumatic System
+This project entails the code and operational procedures needed to operate the Physical Artefact for Well-being Support Pneumatic System